ridi/content-parser/packages/comic-parser/README.md

 ### unzipPath: *`?string`*

-If specified, uncompress to that path.
+If specified, unzip to that path.
 > only using if input is Zip file.

 **Default:** `undefined`